TabularEditor/TabularEditorDocs/te3/csharp-scripts.md

 ```

 ## Helper methods
-To make debugging scripts easier, Tabular Editor provides a set of special helper methods.
-Internally, these are static methods decorated with the `[ScriptMethod]`-attribute.
-This attribute allows scripts to call the methods directly, without the need to specify a namespace or class name.
-Plugins may also use the `[ScriptMethod]` attribute to expose public static methods for scripting in a similar way.

-As of 2.7.4, Tabular Editor provides the following script methods.
+Tabular Editor provides a set of special helper methods to make certain script tasks easier to achieve.
 Note that some of these may be invoked as extension methods.
 For example, `object.Output();` and `Output(object);` are equivalent.

-* `Output(object);` - halts script execution and displays information about the provided object.
+* `void Output(object value)` - halts script execution and displays information about the provided object.
 When the script is running as part of a command line execution, this will write a string representation of the object to the console.
-* `SaveFile(filePath, content);` - convenient way to save text data to a file.
+* `void SaveFile(string filePath, string content)` - convenient way to save text data to a file.
-* `ReadFile(filePath);` - convenient way to load text data from a file.
+* `string ReadFile(string filePath)` - convenient way to load text data from a file.
-* `ExportProperties(objects, properties);` - convenient way to export a set of properties from multiple objects as a TSV string.
+* `string ExportProperties(IEnumerable<ITabularNamedObject> objects, string properties)` - convenient way to export a set of properties from multiple objects as a TSV string.
-* `ImportProperties(tsvData);` - convenient way to load properties into multiple objects from a TSV string.
+* `void ImportProperties(string tsvData)` - convenient way to load properties into multiple objects from a TSV string.
-* `CustomAction(name);` - invoke a Custom Action by name.
+* `void CustomAction(string name)` - invoke a macro by name.
-* `CustomAction(objects, name);` - invoke a Custom Action on the specified objects.
+* `void CustomAction(this IEnumerable<ITabularNamedObject> objects, string name)` - invoke a macro on the specified objects.
-* `ConvertDax(dax, useSemicolons);` - converts a DAX expression between US/UK and non-US/UK locales.
+* `string ConvertDax(string dax, bool useSemicolons)` - converts a DAX expression between US/UK and non-US/UK locales.
 If `useSemicolons` is true (default) the `dax` string is converted from the native US/UK format to non-US/UK.
 That is, commas (list separators) will be converted to semicolons and periods (decimal separators) will be converted to commas.
 Vice versa if `useSemicolons` is set to false.
-* ~~`FormatDax(string dax);`~~ - formats a DAX expression using www.daxformatter.com (Deprecated, please don't use!)
-* `FormatDax(IEnumerable<IDaxDependantObject> objects, bool shortFormat, bool? skipSpace)` - formats DAX expressions on all objects in the provided collection
+* `void FormatDax(this IEnumerable<IDaxDependantObject> objects, bool shortFormat, bool? skipSpace)` - formats DAX expressions on all objects in the provided collection
-* `FormatDax(IDaxDependantObject obj)` - queues an object for DAX expression formatting when script execution is complete, or when the `CallDaxFormatter` method is called.
+* `void FormatDax(this IDaxDependantObject obj)` - queues an object for DAX expression formatting when script execution is complete, or when the `CallDaxFormatter` method is called.
-* `CallDaxFormatter(bool shortFormat, bool? skipSpace)` - formats all DAX expressions on objects enqueued so far
+* `void CallDaxFormatter(bool shortFormat, bool? skipSpace)` - formats all DAX expressions on objects enqueued so far
-* `Info(string);` - Writes an informational message to the console (only when the script is executed as part of a command line execution).
+* `void Info(string)` - Writes an informational message to the console (only when the script is executed as part of a command line execution).
-* `Warning(string);` - Writes a warning message to the console (only when the script is executed as part of a command line execution).
+* `void Warning(string)` - Writes a warning message to the console (only when the script is executed as part of a command line execution).
-* `Error(string);` - Writes an error message to the console (only when the script is executed as part of a command line execution).
+* `void Error(string)` - Writes an error message to the console (only when the script is executed as part of a command line execution).
+* `T SelectObject(this IEnumerable<T> objects, T preselect = null, string label = "Select object") where T: TabularNamedObject` - Displays a dialog to the user prompting to select one of the objects specified.
+If the user cancels the dialog, this method returns null.
+* `void CollectVertiPaqAnalyzerStats()` - If Tabular Editor is connected to an instance of Analysis Services, this runs the VertiPaq Analyzer statistics collector.
+* `long GetCardinality(this Column column)` - If VertiPaq Analyzer statistics are available for the current model, this method returns the cardinality of the specified column.

+For a full list of available helper methods and their syntax, view @script-helper-methods.

 ### Debugging scripts
 As mentioned above, you can use the `Output(object);` method to pause script execution, and open a dialog box with information about the passed object.
 You can also use this method as an extension method, invoking it as `object.Output();`.
 The script is resumed when the dialog is closed.